Off-Campus Housing Disclaimer

 Real Estate Agents

-Iona College does not have an affiliation with any local real estate agents as a preferred vendor.
+Iona University does not have an affiliation with any local real estate agents as a preferred vendor.
 The following is a list of local real estate agents who are willing to assist you in locating an apartment or room in the surrounding community.

 - Anthony Madia '22

 Real Estate Agent